 PLEASE SIGN UP FOR TRIPS AS SOON AS POSSIBLE, TO GIVE THE TRIP LEADER TIME TO MAKE ARRANGEMENTS – THANK YOU!

-Nomad Kayak Club runs a trip usually on the second Sunday or weekend of every month for Nomad members to enjoy paddling on different waters and develop their skills.
+Nomad Kayak Club runs a trip every month for Nomad members to enjoy paddling on different waters and develop their skills.
 The trips are free to club members with their own equipment and are led by coaches and experienced paddlers, who specify the skill level needed.
 A minimum standard of the Paddle Discover award is needed to start participating in Club trips.
 If you’re not yet a Nomad member, please first take the appropriate route to joining the Club according to your experience then, if you don’t already have the Paddle Discover award, sign up and take the Nomad Paddle Discover Course.

 For questions about individual trips please contact the trip leader, whose email address is given on the sign up page.
 A big thank you to all trip leaders for giving your time for free for the benefit of Club members.